 Diana’s Funeral Ceremony and Procession

 - Diana’s death took the royal family by surprise; the public was absolutely gutted by her passing; and people all over the world mourned her death.
 Her funeral procession and ceremony (on September 6, 1997) at Westminster Abbey was watched by about 2.5 billion people across the globe.
 Legendary British singer Sir Elton John gave a heartfelt performance at the ceremony.

 - It was estimated that over 1 million people lined the streets of London to offer their last respect to Diana during her funeral procession on September 6, 1997.

 - Diana’s body was laid to rest at her family’s home in Althorp, England.
 Her remains are buried on a beautiful man-made island on the estate.

 - After her death, a section of the public called for the prosecution of the photographers (paparazzi) that stalked Diana on the day she died.
 However, those charges were later dropped as part of the healing process.

 Princess Diana’s Legacy

-- Prince William (Second in line to the British throne) used his Diana’s ring in proposing to Kate Middleton, presently the Duchess of Cambridge.
+- Prince William (Second in line to the British throne as at 2021) used Diana’s ring in proposing to Kate Middleton, presently the Duchess of Cambridge.
 In 2015, the couple also honored her by naming their second daughter (Princess Charlotte Elizabeth Diana) after her.